Written by Ravindu

 08 Nov 2024

 Moving abroad is more than just a change of scenery; it’s a huge shift that shakes up your world and challenges what you think you know about yourself.
 When I came to Sweden, I didn’t just see it as a new chapter- I saw it as a chance to grow and push myself.
-The unfamiliarity nudged me to take more chances, put myself out there, and, most importantly, say yes more often, and welcome new experiences.
+The unfamiliarity nudged me to take more chances, put myself out there, and, most importantly, promoted saying yes more often, and welcoming new experiences.

 Here are some of the simple out-there things I did since moving here that pushed me out of my comfort zone and made my first few months even more memorable than I imagined.